How to Plan and Lay Your First Patio

 Laying a patio takes a lot of manual labor, but the result is worth the effort.
 Follow these six steps to lay a new slab in your garden.

-Place flagstones, tiles, cobbles in the desired location.
+- Place flagstones, tiles, and cobbles in the desired location.